 If the trust type is Then the treatment is Medicaid Qualifying Trust Income assigned to the trust is counted in the month it would have been received by the customer.
-Testamentary trusts and non-grantor trusts When the beneficiary cannot access the trust principal: • Any disbursements made directly to the beneficiary are counted as unearned income.
+Testamentary trusts and non-grantor trusts trust principal: Any disbursements made directly to the beneficiary are counted as unearned income.
 Disbursements not issued directly to the beneficiary are not counted.
 When the beneficiary has a right to the income produced by the trust, it is counted as it becomes available, whether it is actually paid to the beneficiary or not.
 When the beneficiary has no right to the income produced by the trust it is not counted.
 All other trust types Count the higher of the following amounts as unearned income: Income received by the trust, except for interest earned by the trust, or Disbursements from the trust directly to or for the benefit of the customer